ChimeraOS/gamescope-session/README.md

 # Overwrites only the basic call to composer (useful if composer is on a different path).
 # In this case, the remaining arguments are also set automatically.
 GAMESCOPECMD_BASE="/usr/bin/gamescope"

+#Define this if you want composer to run with this option
+ENABLE_GAMESCOPE_WSI=1

+#If desired, define an additional command that must be executed before starting the gamescope
+BEFORE_GAMESCOPE_SESSION_PLUS="/bin/turn_on_tv.sh"

+#If desired, define an additional command that will be executed after the session ends
+AFTER_GAMESCOPE_SESSION_PLUS="/bin/turn_off_tv.sh"
 ```

 # Creating a custom session